Population genetics in microchannels: Introduction

 In this paper, we study the population genetics of bacterial colonies growing in confined geometries.
-We combine theory, numerical simulations, and experiments on \textit{E. coli} populations growing in straight microchannels with two open ends.
-We first perform experiments with two competing neutral strains, colored with different fluorescent proteins.
-In these experiments, we observe formation of a stripe pattern aligned with the channel axial direction.
-To understand this phenomenon, we solve a lattice model analytically for the competition dynamics in each lane.
-The solution reveals that fixation of neutral strains within each lane is much faster than predicted by traditional spatial population genetics.
-We then extend this result to a model including multiple lanes by a combination of analytical methods and numerical simulations.
-Our model, validated by experimental results, shows that competition between lanes is much slower than competition within lanes.
-We finally consider competition in the presence of a mutant carrying a selective advantage.
-We find that selection in such a spatially confined geometry is much less effective than in well-mixed populations.
+We combine theory, numerical simulations, and experiments on \textit{E.~coli} populations growing in rectangular microchannels with two open ends.
+We introduce our work by first presenting experiments in which two fluorescently-marked neutral {\it E. coli} strains competing in microchannels demix into a stripe pattern.
+We explain this phenomenon by means of an individual-based population model describing competition between strains inside the channel.
+This model reveals that the diversity loss within each lane is much faster than predicted by traditional spatial population genetics, in quantitative agreement with our experimental observations.
+We discuss the consequences of our results and their implications for the evolution of cell populations in confined geometries.

-The paper is organized as follows.
-In Section~\ref{sec:Ecoli_in_micr}, we briefly introduce our experimental setup and present the stripe pattern that we observe in competing \textit{E.coli} populations.
-In Section~\ref{sec:model_symm_rep}, we introduce the basic version of our model and its main predictions.
-In Section~\ref{sec:general_model}, we generalize the model to include biases in the direction of reproduction events observed in experiments.
-In Section~\ref{sec:loss_of_gen_divers}, we study the loss of genetic diversity predicted by the model and compare it with experimental results.
-In Section~\ref{sec:fixat_time} we predict the fixation time.
-In Section~\ref{sec:Mother_machine}, we extend our results to the mother machine.
-In Section~\ref{sec:Fixat_probab}, we study fixation probabilities as a function of the cell position.
-In Section~\ref{sec:selective_advant}, we study the strength of selection in a microchannel where a non-neutral mutation arises.
-Section~\ref{sec:summary} is devoted to conclusions and perspectives.
-Finally, Section~\ref{sec:methods} provides details on our experimental, mathematical, and computational results.